• Skip to primary navigation

 Yarn: (Worsted Weight #4)

-This ombre dishcloth is almost too pretty to use as intended!
+This ombre dishcloth is perfect for almost too pretty to use as intended!
 It doesn’t take a color theory master to combine different shades of the same color, but the effect is nothing short of genius!
 You can whip up these trendy dishcloths with ease using the traditional C2C technique.
 Plus, it’s a great project for scrap yarn.

 Designer: Sarah Naiarlez for WeCrochet